material-components/material-components-web/packages/mdc-textfield/icon/README.md

 Mixin | Description
 --- | ---
-`mdc-text-field-icon-color($color, $styleSecondIcon: false)` | Customizes the color for the leading/trailing icons in an enabled text-field.
-If the `$styleSecondIcon` is `true` it will apply the color to only the trailing icon when used with a leading icon.
+`mdc-text-field-leading-icon-color($color, $styleSecondIcon: false)` | Customizes the color for the leading icon in an enabled text-field.
+`mdc-text-field-trailing-icon-color($color, $styleSecondIcon: false)` | Customizes the color for the trailing icon in an enabled text-field.
 `mdc-text-field-disabled-icon-color($color)` | Customizes the color for the leading/trailing icons in a disabled text-field.

 ## `MDCTextFieldIcon` Properties and Methods